NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 #### Fields: City, StateProv, Country

 These fields are string variables.
 If Country is *not* included, an attempt to use the State/Prov entry may be used to determine country.
-Otherwise, these fields are not validated and are used to create part of the “location” header record in the EPW file.
+Otherwise, these fields are not validated and are used to create part of the "location" header record in the EPW file.
 City can be up to 30 characters in length; StateProv up to 15 characters; Country up to 10 characters (standard 3 character abbreviation preferred).

 #### Fields: InLat, InLong